 Depending on the atraumatic jaws, they can be used during various types of surgeries, including microvascular procedures and eye surgeries.
 Understanding the differences between these two surgical instruments is important to ensure optimal patient outcomes.

-None of both is applicable to all tissue and vessel types, but each is meticulously crafted to effectively target distinct categories.
+Neither applies to all tissue and vessel types, but each is carefully crafted to target distinct categories effectively.
 In this blog, we’ve discussed Crile forceps vs. Kelly forceps in detail.
 You’ll explore their uses, types, benefits, and more.

 An Overview of Crile Forceps vs. Kelly Forceps